-Maybe you felt the same as we did: you read through the delicious Laori Sours, Laori Fizz and Laori Collins recipes and asked yourself... what exactly are the differences between the drinks?
+Maybe you were like us: you read through the delicious recipes for Laori Sours, Laori Fizz and Laori Collins and asked yourself... what exactly are the differences between them? the drinks?
 Isn't it all the same?
-Or do I have to consider certain things in order to mix the right variant?
+Or do I have to pay attention to certain things in order to mix the right variant?

-We will now explain the similarities and differences between the popular and easy-to-mix drinks.
-With this you can shine at the next party with your bartender knowledge and serve your guests tasty, non-alcoholic drinks.
+We will now explain to you the similarities and differences between the popular and easy-to-mix drinks.
+This means you can shine with your bartending knowledge at the next party and serve your guests tasty, non-alcoholic drinks.

 First of all, it can be said that a Sour is the basis for three drinks: the Sour, the Fizz and the Tom Collins.
-With the non-alcoholic alternative to gin, the Laori Juniper No 1, it quickly turns into a delicious non-alcoholic drink.
+With the non-alcoholic alternative to gin, the Laori Juniper No 1, you can quickly turn it into a delicious non-alcoholic drink.
 This means that 6 cl Laori Juniper No 1, 3 cl lemon juice and 2 cl sugar syrup are used for all drinks.
 You also need ice cubes for all three variants.

 That would be all the similarities!

-Now let's get to the fun part: the differences!
-We already mentioned that the Sour is the base for all three drinks.
-While Sour protein is used for the creaminess, this is left out with the Fizz and Collins!
-Both a fizz and a Collins are shaked with ice cubes.
+Now let's get to the more exciting part: the differences!
+We have already mentioned that the Sour is the base for all three drinks.
+While the Sour uses egg whites for the creaminess, this is left out in the Fizz and Collins!
+Both a Fizz and a Collins are shaked with ice cubes.

-A fizz is then strained into a tumbler glass filled with ice cubes and fizzed up with a little soda water.
+A Fizz is then strained into a tumbler glass filled with ice cubes and fizzed with a little soda water.

 A Collins is, as already mentioned, shaken with ice, then strained into a long drink glass filled with ice cubes.
-Afterwards, one is lengthened with lots of soda water, by filling the entire glass.
+Afterwards, a drink is extended with a lot of soda water, by filling up the entire glass.

-No matter how, weat Laori we find all drink variants super delicious and can't decide on a favourite!
+No matter what, we at Laori find all drink variants delicious and can't decide on a favorite!

-A well-made Laori Sour has a beautiful balance of fine acidity and gentle sweetness.
-In this drink, the advantages of the Laori Juniper No 1 are emphasized and accentuated.
-You taste everything: the spiciness of the Laori Juniper No 1 and the fresh acidity kick that harmonises perfectly with the sweetness of the sugar syrup.
-The taste is rounded off with frothy protein, which gives the drink its full-bodied creaminess.
-You can find the recipe for the alcohol-free Gin Sour here.
+A well-made Laori Sour has a beautiful balance of delicate acidity and gentle sweetness.
+In this drink, the advantages of the Laori Juniper No 1 are highlighted and highlighted.
+You taste everything: the spice of the Laori Juniper No 1 and the fresh acid kick that harmonizes perfectly with the sweetness of the sugar syrup.
+The taste is rounded off with foamy protein, which gives the drink its full-bodied creaminess.
+You can find the recipe for the non-alcoholic gin sour here.

-As already mentioned, the Collins is a sprayed version of the Sour and is therefore very easy to mix.
-This drink impresses with a perfect interplay of acidity, sweetness and effervescence and with the Laori Juniper No 1 you can easily enjoy the classic gin drink without alcohol and without a hangover.
-To the recipe this way.
+The Collins is, as already mentioned, a sprayed version of the Sour and is therefore very easy to mix.
+This drink impresses with a perfect interplay of acidity, sweetness and effervescence and with the Laori Juniper No 1 you can easily enjoy the classic gin drink alcohol-free and without a hangover.
+For the recipe this way.

-All the talk about the drinks has gotten you really thirsty too?
+All that talk about the drinks made you really thirsty too?
 If you like citrusy drinks, then definitely try the non-alcoholic Gin Lemon.
 Easy to mix and a true classic - but alcohol-free.
 You can find the recipe here.